-The present paper aimed to shed the light on Arab students mistakes to differentiate between the inflectional (s) in both third person and plural forms by collecting students' mistakes from two different dictations.
-Each dictation focused on having different categories of words and verbs that ends with the inflectional (s) in three different spellings [z] [s] and [es].
-To show that the system of English spelling is generally difficult to grasp and that there are many inconsistencies between phonology and spelling according to what was mentioned before according to Bryant, Mitchell and Kemp (2015).
-Students had enough mistakes to notice according to the graphs.
-The results were almost close in both lists according to the student's mistakes and it is clear enough to notice what students' problem is according to this aspect of the language.
-For the next months of teaching this group of students the teachers can raise their awareness toward this phonological process and help developing their learning.
+This paper aimed to shed light on the errors Arab students make when spelling the inflectional (s) in both the third person and plural forms by analyzing data from two different dictations.
+Each dictation was comprised of different categories of words and verbs ending in the inflectional (s) in three different spellings [z], [s], and [es].
+This paper further aimed to show that the system of English spelling is generally difficult to grasp for native Arabic speakers and that there are many inconsistencies between phonology and spelling (Bryant, Mitchell & Kemp 2015).
+Students displayed readily apparent spelling errors, as was outlined in the graphs.
+Drawing upon the findings of the present work, the teachers of these students can strengthen their awareness of the types of spelling errors native Arabic speakers have a tendency to make and consequently address these issues.

 Conclusion

-In conclusion morphological processing for English learners can help overcoming many different mistakes and understand how words are spelled.
-Teachers' role to help students being aware to the differences in spelling is very important.
-Teachers can help students overcome the spelling mistakes and having better progress in learning the wanted language correctly by practice and explaining the rules with using different approaches.
-Moreover, for second and foreign language learner's teachers should follow the students' progress to know about what they should focus on and to connect between the phonological and orthographic patterns.
+In conclusion, the knowledge of morphological processing can aid English learners in overcoming a variety of spelling errors.
+Teachers play an instrumental role in helping to raise student awareness of spelling variations.
+By focusing on addressing these errors, teachers can help students overcome these spelling mistakes and help them to succeed in learning the target language correctly.
+Moreover, teachers of English as a second or foreign language should closely monitor student progress in order to better understand the students’ strengths and weaknesses and modify their lessons accordingly.

-Writing this paper and focusing on the inflectional [s] helped to raise my awareness as an English teacher who teaches English as a foreign language to different mistakes that students have in one important aspect in language.
-I have started to focus more on explaining that aspect for students and help them to differentiate between both [s] and avoid having language mistakes that may weak their level or learning.
+Writing this paper and collecting the relevant data helped to raise my awareness (as an EFL teacher) of the difficulties that arise for native speakers when orthographically realizing the inflectional [s].
+I have consequently began to focus more on explaining to students the different morpho-phonological rules associated with spelling the inflectional [s] in order to help them differentiate between the different forms and to avoid spelling errors.